-\textbf{Semmes Families} \, Here we start with a geometric application of hyperbolic unfoldings.
-For this we recall that to handle analysis on rather general metric measure spaces Semmes, cf.\cite{Se}, \cite{He} and \cite{HKST}, has decompiled the classical proof of Poincar\'{e} inequality on $\R^n$ where, in some important step, we encounter uniformly distributed families of curves linking any two given points.
-The abstracted concept is that of \emph{thick families of curves}, also called \emph{Semmes families}, satisfying the two conditions (i) and (ii) in \ref{sem0} below.
-Under some mild assumptions on the metric space the presence of Semmes families implies the validity of a Poincar\'{e} inequality.\\ On almost minimizers we have Poincar\'{e}, Sobolev and isoperimetric inequalities \cite{BG}.
+We start with a geometric application of hyperbolic unfoldings.
+For this we recall that to handle analysis on rather general metric measure spaces, Semmes has decompiled the classical proof of Poincar\'{e} inequality on $\R^n$ where, in an important step, one uses the presence of uniformly distributed families of curves linking any two given points \cite{Se, He, H-T}.
+The abstracted concept is that of \textbf{thick families of curves}, also called \textbf{Semmes families}, satisfying the conditions (i) and (ii) in \ref{sem0} below.
+Under some reasonable assumptions on the metric space, the presence of Semmes families implies the validity of a Poincar\'{e} inequality.
+On almost minimizers we have Poincar\'{e}, Sobolev and isoperimetric inequalities \cite{BG}.
 In this case the presence of Semmes families comes hardly as a surprise, but there is a little extra we get from hyperbolic unfoldings.
-The hyperbolic geodesics give us \emph{canonically} defined Semmes families on $(H, d_H)$ matching also minimal factor geometries, that is, they are still Semmes families relative $(H, d_{\sima})$.
-This is proved and used in Ch.\ref{sobo} when we derive the Poincar\'{e} inequality for $(H, d_{\sima})$.
+The hyperbolic geodesics give us \emph{canonically} defined Semmes families on $(H, d_H)$.
+The interesting point is that they are still Semmes families relative to $(H, d_{\sima})$ and the (yet to define) minimal factor measure $\mu_{\sima}$.
+This is proved in Ch.~\ref{sobo} where it is used to derive Poincar\'{e} inequalities for $(H, d_{\sima},\mu_{\sima})$.